 - a.
 Location of all existing water bodies and watercourses, including direction of water flow.
-This information shall be submitted on USGS 7.5 minute series or assessor base maps which indicate topographic detail and show all existing water bodies and watercourses with a physically defined channel within a four-hundred (400) foot radius of the proposed well. - b.
+This information shall be submitted on USGS 7.5 minute series or assessor base maps which indicate topographic detail and show all existing water bodies and watercourses with a physically defined channel within a four-hundred (400) foot radius of the proposed well.

+- b.
 Location of existing oil and gas wells as reflected in OGCC records.
-This information shall be submitted on a map and shall include any and all wells within a one-thousand (1000) foot radius of the proposed location for the well.
+This information shall be submitted on a map and shall include any and all wells within a one-thousand (1000) foot radius of the proposed location for the well. - c.

-- c.
 Location of drill site.
-The information to be submitted shall be Commission Form 2 and shall include the Parcel Tax Identification Number. - (3) Application requirement narrative.
-In addition to the site plans and the vicinity maps required in Subsection (1) and (2) above, the application shall include the following: - a.
+The information to be submitted shall be Commission Form 2 and shall include the Parcel Tax Identification Number.

+(3) Application requirement narrative.
+In addition to the site plans and the vicinity maps required in Subsection (1) and (2) above, the application shall include the following:

+- a.
 The operator's and surface owner's names and addresses, copies of any required OGCC Form 2 and designation of agent, if applicable. - b.
 An operating plan. - c.
 A list of all permits or approvals obtained or yet to be obtained from local, state or federal agencies other than OGCC. - d.
 An emergency response plan that is mutually acceptable to the operator and the appropriate fire district that includes a list of local telephone numbers of public and private entities and individuals to be notified in the event of an emergency, the location of the well and provisions for access by emergency response entities. - e.
 A plan for weed control at the well site. - f.
 A fire protection plan that is mutually acceptable to the operator and the appropriate fire district that includes planned actions for possible emergency events and any other pertinent information.
-Prior to application to the Town, a proposed fire protection plan and emergency response plan shall be submitted to and reviewed by the fire district. - g.
-Sanitary facilities must comply with Section 602(f) of the OGCC regulations.
+Prior to application to the Town, a proposed fire protection plan and emergency response plan shall be submitted to and reviewed by the fire district. - ~~added~~ g.
+A road access and street damage mitigation plan, including any access permit and associated fees required by the Town. - h.
+Sanitary facilities must comply with Section 602(f) of the OGCC regulations. - i.
+An equipment and traffic plan, and proposed mitigation of traffic impacts.

-30-10-105.
+30-11-105.
 Review criteria.